Iran Demands US Chess Champion Wear a Hijab at World Competition, She Responds By... | John Hawkins' Right Wing News

 This is a post for those who don’t understand why I am boycotting FIDE’s decision.
 I think it’s unacceptable to host a WOMEN’S World Championship in a place where women do not have basic fundamental rights and are treated as second-class citizens.
 For those saying that I don’t know anything about Iran: I have received the most support and gratitude from the people of Iran, who are facing this situation every day.

 Dang.
 This girl is brave!
-If only all of the women in America were willing to stand up for their bleives like this young lady!
+If only all of the women in America were willing to stand up for their beliefs like this young lady!

 - Share